opsee/mcmahon/_site/_posts/2015-08-13-building-and-shipping-at-ludicrous-speed.markdown

 to your build container.
 The end goal is to use CircleCI to auomate our container build process instead of using git push notifications to our respitories on [Quay.io](https://quay.io/).
-This is specifically so that we can tag every we build with a Git rev-hash or a nightly build timestamp.
+This is specifically so that we can tag every build with a Git rev-hash or a nightly build timestamp.
 Doing so allows us to strictly version all components of a release.
 For now, we're just using git push notifications.